-- A StructuralCorrosion value of at least 33% causes the bridge to be closed. - A StructuralCorrosion value of less than 25% means that the StructuralCorrosionWt should be 0.05. - A StructuralCorrosion value in the inclusive range of 25 30% means that the StructuralCorrosionWt should be 0.07. - A StructuralCorrosion value greater than 30% means that the StructuralCorrosionWt should be 0.18. - A SupportErosion value of 44% or more causes the bridge to be closed. - A SupportErosion value strictly less than 17% means that the SupportErosionWt should be 0.11. - A SupportErosion value greater of at least 17% but less than 21% means that the SupportErosionWt should be 0.12. - A SupportErosion value of 21% or more means that the SupportErosionWt should be 0.13. - A SurfaceDegradation value of 20% or more causes the bridge to be closed. - The SurfaceDegradationWt should be the greater of the StructuralCorrosionWt or the SupportErosionWt. - The value of NewLoadLimit is the value of LoadLimit LoadLimit (StructuralCorrosionWt + SupportErosionWt + SurfaceDegradationWt).
-If the value of NewLoadLimit is less than 5,000, then the bridge should be closed.
+- A StructuralCorrosion value that exceeds 50% causes the bridge to be closed. - A StructuralCorrosion value of up to and including 20% means that the StructuralCorrosionWt should be 0.1, otherwise the StructuralCorrosionWt should be 0.2. - A SupportErosion value of 40% or more causes the bridge to be closed. - A SupportErosion value up to and including 30% means that the SupportErosionWt should be 0.10. - A SupportErosion value greater than 30% but less the 32% means that the SupportErosionWt should be 0.15. - A SupportErosion value of 32% or more means that the SupportErosionWt should be 0.2. - A SurfaceDegradation value that exceeds 25% causes the bridge to be closed. - The SurfaceDegradationWt should be 1 StructuralCorrosionWt SupportErosionWt. - The value of NewLoadLimit is the value of LoadLimit less LoadLimit(StructuralCorrosion•StructuralCorrosionWt + SupportErosion•SupportErosionWt + SurfaceDegradation•SurfaceDegradationWt).
+If the value of NewLoadLimit is less than 30% of LoadLimit then the bridge should be closed.